Mother’s Day 2026: Date, History, and 10 Fun Ways to Celebrate Mom

 Mothering Sunday

-And long before Americans celebrated Mother’s Day, Europeans honored their mothers on the fourth Sunday of Lent on Mothering (or Simnel) Sunday.
+Long before Americans celebrated Mother’s Day, Europeans honored their mothers on Mothering (or Simnel) Sunday, the fourth Sunday of Lent.
 During the Middle Ages, laborers, apprentices, and servants—mainly daughters who had gone to work as domestic servants—would be given a holiday on the fourth Sunday of Lent to return to their mothers and the “mother” church.

 Family reunions were the order of the day, with sons and daughters assuming all household duties and preparing a special dinner in honor of their mother.
 Sometime during the day, the mother would attend special church services with her family.
 The Lenten fasting rules were relaxed for that day.
 (Often, the gospel for the day was about Jesus feeding the crowd with loaves of bread.)